galleryoffreedom/site/README.md

 ## Running Build locally

-Clone this repo and then run the following commands in git
+Clone this repo and then run the following commands in git:

 ```
 npm install
 gatsby develop
 ```

-Then visit `localhost:8000` in your browser
+Then visit `localhost:8000` in your browser.

+<sub>_Built with gatsby and based on this [template](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-hello-world/)_</sub>

 ## Email Capture